Freelance Outdoor Learning Instructor

 We are seeking enthusiastic and passionate individuals to deliver our environmental education courses throughout the North East of Scotland as well as across the UK.
 Examples of this include Forest School, Family Bushcraft, Animal Tracks and Signs, Coastal and Woodland foraging as well as our NCFE accredited Woodland and Coastal Activity Leader Training courses.

 If you have a passion to educate others, be hands on and helpful and are able to lead from the start, we would be delighted to hear from you.

 If you lack some of the above skills or qualifications but are passionate about working in the environmental education sector, please get in touch to find out what other opportunities might be available.

-Application: Please send a CV and brief cover letter to Holly.
+Application: Please send a CV and brief cover letter to our Fieldwork Manager.

 Voluntary Fundraising Coordinator